HANICA-DWA/sep2021-project-opossum/README.md

 # Installation guide

-Execute the following steps in order to setup the development environment for this application.
+Execute the following steps in the given order to setup the development environment for this application.

 ## Required software: